 Love, Lust, and a Summary of Sonnet 129

-William Shakespeare's 154 sonnets contain some of the most romantic poetry ever written in the English language.
-They're thought by many to express the poet's innermost feelings - his love for a young man and a 'dark lady' - through the then popular mode of iambic pentameter sonnet.
+William Shakespeare's 154 Sonnets contain some of the most romantic verse ever written in the English language.
+They're thought by many to express the poet's innermost feelings (his love for a young man and a 'dark lady') through the then-popular mode of iambic pentameter sonnet.

 Strange, because in all the other sonnets the references are personal.
-Sonnet 129 reads like a torturous statement of someone hurt, wounded and wronged.
+Sonnet 129 reads like a torturous statement about someone hurt, wounded, and wronged.

 It's as if William Shakespeare the man is declaring his hatred of that old demon lust and at the same time condemning all women.
 Why would the Bard of Avon portray himself as a misogynist?

-This hub will take you into the depths of the poem and guide you line by line through what is Shakespeare's sonnet of agony and anxiety.
+This analysis will take you into the depths of the poem and guide you line by line through what is Shakespeare's sonnet of agony and anxiety.

 Th' expense of spirit in a waste of shame

 Is lust in action; and till action, lust

 Is perjured, murd'rous, bloody, full of blame,

 Enjoy'd no sooner but despisèd straight;